Study accounting at Simpson College!

 - Interested in a legal career?
 Our 3+3 pathway allows you to complete both a BA at Simpson and JD at Drake Law in just 6 years!

 - 100% employment-that’s what success means in accounting at Simpson College.
-In our survey of spring 2012 accounting graduates, all respondants affirmatively stated that they had found full-time employment.
-(78% response rate to the survey)
+In our survey of spring 2014 and 2015 accounting graduates, all respondants affirmatively stated that they had found full-time employment with 95% working in an accounting-related role.
+(84% and 78% response rate for 2014 and 2015)

 Careers in Accounting